austinchia/RNAseq_Schizophrenia/README.md

-# A Meta Analysis of Schizophrenia using Transcriptomic Data Analysis and Machine Learning
+# A Meta Analysis of Schizophrenia

 A meta analysis of schizophrenia transcriptomic data with data science approaches.
 A pipeline project involving analysis of biological data using the `Bioconductor` package through R programming.